 My pole wife @unicornpower and I arrived together at The Forum in Hatfield at 12 pm, and were immediately greeted by the organisers who got us to sign release forms, introduced us to the prop people, to those responsible for music and lights and to the compere.
 They then showed us the change rooms, which were an absolute treat: there was more than one room, they were big, had their own kitchen and toilet and we were able to warm up and get ready in a large, welcoming and fun space.

 I can only speak of my experience as a New Face competitor, but the majority of the New Face finalists were in our changeroom and we all got along, laughed, listened to music and helped each other chill out before going on stage.

 Those responsible for props – including Stacey’s lovely 11-year-old son, who was a professional through and through – set the stage to perfection, even if I had a ridiculous amount of items to prepare.
 The compere was super entertaining.
 The poles were cleaned and set to competitors’ requests, the floor was just slidey enough and the stage set-up looked beautiful and professional.

-When it comes to my performance, I initially hated it (as I always do) when I went offstage, but then watched the video – which I will add to this blog as soon as I have it – and felt happy with it.
+When it comes to my performance, I initially hated it (as I always do) when I went offstage, but then watched the video and felt happy with it.
 I had a mild shoulder injury but decided to compete anyway, and even if I was really over my routine, if I had to drop the handspring I’d added in at the last minute due to the pain and even if I was very nervous, I feel that I did my concept justice on a proper stage with proper organisation.